-- 1. (20) Take the first three cats from the cats from the data frame.
-Using gamma.est, estimate a and s for each of the three pairs of cats.
+- 1. (20) Take the first four cats from the cats from the data frame.
+Using gamma.est, estimate a and s for each of the four pairs of cats.
 Calculate the jackknife standard errors for a and s this would imply.
 Do not write a function for this; instead, repeatedly call gamma.est, store the results, and calculate variances from the estimates. - 2.
 (25) Write a function, gamma.jackknife(), which takes a data vector and returns the jackknife standard errors in estimates of a and s.
 (It does not have to return the estimate itself.)
 It should call gamma.est.
 You may use a for loop. - 3.
-(10) When run on the first three cats, does the output of gamma.jackknife agree with your calculation in problem 1? - 4.
-(5) Use gamma.jackknife to find standard errors for a and s for the whole data. - 5.
+(10) When run on the first four cats, does the output of gamma.jackknife agree with your calculation in problem 1? - 4.
+(5) Use gamma.jackknife to find standard errors for a and s for the whole data (not just the first four cats). - 5.
 (10) Estimate the a and s parameters separately for male and female cats.
 Find jackknife standard errors for both parameters for both estimates - four standard errors in all. - 6.
-(15) When two independent estimated quantities d_1 and d_2 have standard errors s_1 and s_2 , the standard error of their difference, d_1-d_2 , is $\sqrt{s_1^2+s_2^2}$.
+(15) When two independent estimated quantities $d_1$ and $d_2$ have standard errors $se_1$ and $se_2$ , the standard error of their difference, $d_1 - d_2$ , is $\sqrt{se_1^2 + se_2^2}$ .
 Calculate the difference in both estimated parameters between the female and male cats, and the standard error of the differences. - 7.
 (15) Does your answer to the previous question indicate that there is a significant sex difference in the distribution of cats' hearts' weights?
 Explain.